Water Revolving Fund Support Program (PWRF)

 - Assist utilities with project development, policy, and utility reforms.

-- Mobilized approximately PhP4 billion ($93 million) of loans for water supply and sanitation projects, of which PhP2.4 billion ($56 million) came from private commercial banks, thereby providing 2 million people with new or improved access to piped water.
+- Mobilized approximately PhP10.5 billion ($234 million) of loans for water supply and sanitation projects, of which 60 percent came from private banks and developers, which will provide up to 6 million people with new or improved access to piped water.

 - Effected a financing paradigm shift from purely public to public-private, thereby expanding the source of sustainable financing to include private commercial banks.